nuejs/nue/packages/nuejs.org/docs/cascade-layers.md

   }
 }
 ```
-**Use-case**: A multi-section site adjusts button colors for the blog to match its theme and tweaks card borders on product pages to highlight featured items.
+**Use-case**: A multisection site adjusts button colors for the blog to match its theme and tweaks card borders on product pages to highlight featured items.

 ### Screens layer